-2.3.
-Fostering intercultural dialogue and mutual understanding and combatting the stigmatisation of migrants and minority groups
+3. Fostering intercultural dialogue and mutual understanding and combatting the stigmatisation of migrants and minority groups

 Intercultural dialogue is essentially the exchange of views and opinion between cultures.
 It seeks to establish linkages and common ground between different cultures, communities and people by promoting understanding and interaction.

-With 28 Member States and many more cultural groupings and identities within the European Union, intercultural dialogue is essential for avoiding conflict and the marginalisation of citizens on the basis of their cultural identity.
-The Europe for Citizens Programme can contribute to promoting intercultural dialogue by bringing European citizens of different nationalities and different languages together and by giving them the opportunity to participate in common activities.
+Intercultural dialogue helps avoiding conflict and the marginalisation of citizens on the basis of their cultural identity.
+The Europe for Citizens Programme contributes to promoting intercultural dialogue by bringing people of different nationalities and different languages together and by giving them the opportunity to participate in common activities.